SuperElastix/SimpleElastix/Documentation/source/AffineRegistration.rst

     Figure 10.
 The original image :code:`fixedImage.nii` (left) and translated and rotated image :code:`movingImage.nii` (right).

 The image on right has been sheared, scaled 1.2x, rotated 10 degrees and translated 13 pixels in the x-direction and 17 pixels in the y-direction.
-Using the :code:`AdvancedAffineTransform` we may correct for this misaligned.
+Using the :code:`AdvancedAffineTransform` we may correct for this misalignment.

 ::